-Adria Perez focuses her practice on representing both corporations and individuals in white collar criminal defense matters, government enforcement issues, as well as internal, criminal and SEC investigations.
-Her experience includes handling issues relating to the Foreign Corrupt Practices Act, False Claims Act (including government contracting, healthcare and tax matters), environmental crimes and Civil Investigative Demands.
+Adria Perez is a member of the Government Enforcement & Investigations Team and serves as co-leader of the firm’s Environmental, Social and Governance (ESG) Practice.
+Ms. Perez focuses her practice on representing both corporations and individuals in white collar criminal defense matters, government enforcement issues, as well as internal, criminal and SEC investigations.
+Her experience includes handling issues relating to the Foreign Corrupt Practices Act, commercial bribery, False Claims Act (including government contracting, healthcare and tax matters), environmental crimes and Civil Investigative Demands.
 Ms. Perez assists clients in responding to inquiries from and government investigations conducted by the DOJ, SEC, OCC and Office of Inspector General from a variety of federal agencies.
 She also counsels clients on developing and strengthening compliance programs and policies.

 Ms. Perez is fluent in Spanish.
 Para ver esta biografía en español, presione aquí.

 Advise clients on ESG-related enforcement trends, including providing training to corporate legal and compliance departments, policies and checklists.

 Conducted an internal investigation for a portfolio company into a whistleblower’s allegations concerning cybersecurity vulnerabilities.

 Obtained a complete declination by Department of Justice and SEC of an FCPA matter for a public company client.
 Conducted a multi-national FCPA investigation and provided a voluntary disclosure to DOJ and SEC on behalf of an Audit Committee.
 Also assisted with training and instituting compliance improvements.

 Performed an internal investigation into allegations of commercial bribery and conflicts of interest arising from a client’s supply chain in Asia.